Atticuss/atticuss.github.io/_posts/2018-08-15-the-toxicity-of-tradition.md

 ## Intro

-to those who believe in god, i would argue this: he may be all powerful, but we are not helpless. embrace science. embrace technology. embrace progress. christian morals argue for self-sacrifice to promote (synonym) personal growth, why turn your nose growth as a species?
+to those who believe in god, i would argue this: he may be all powerful, but we are not all helpless. embrace science. embrace technology. embrace progress. christian morals argue for self-sacrifice to promote personal growth, why turn your nose at growth as a species?